 Decisions on exemptions from managed isolation are not easy ones to make and we are very sympathetic to the distressing situations people applying for exemption from managed isolation are in.

-People entering New Zealand must stay in managed isolation or quarantine for at least 14 days, complete a health assessment and return a negative COVID-19 test before they can go into the community.
-Ensuring the safety of all New Zealanders during this global pandemic is critical.
+People entering New Zealand must stay in managed isolation or quarantine for 10 days, complete a health assessment and return a negative COVID-19 test before they can go into the community.

 Exemptions under the exceptional circumstances category